berehovskyi/apex-stream/README.md

         .mapToDouble(SObjectToDoubleFunction.get(Account.AnnualRevenue));
 ```

-A `flatMapTo` operation converts elements by applying a function that return an `Iterable` to them
+A `flatMapTo` operation converts elements by applying a function that returns an `Iterable` to them
 and collects these new *inner* elements into a new stream.

-Create a stream of related child contacts from account stream:
+Create a stream of related child contacts from the account stream:

 ```apex
 ISObjectIterable contactStream = Stream.of(accounts)